Alfred Solman: Biography

-Alfred Solman (Saloman or Salomon prior to 1894) was born in Berlin, Germany, and educated at the Berlin Conservatory of Music.
+Alfred Solman (Saloman or Salomon prior to 1894) was born in Berlin, Kingdom of Prussia, and educated at the Berlin Conservatory of Music.
 He arrived in the United States on February 8, 1894, with his wife Eugenie and young son Kurt (later Curt), settling in Chicago, where he worked as a musician or music teacher and where his daughter Lucy (sometimes Lucille) was born on December 1, 1895.
-Salmon’s cousin, Victor Kremer, had immigrated on November 29, 1892, and by 1898 Kremer had formed a music publishing firm and issued Solman’s first song, “Miss Phoebe Johnsing.”
+Salmon's cousin, Victor Kremer, had immigrated on November 29, 1892, and by 1898 Kremer had formed a music publishing firm and issued Solman's first song, “Miss Phoebe Johnsing.”
 Kremer and the Solman family shared a residence from 1898 to 1900, and during or shortly after that time the Solman couple became estranged and then divorced.
-On July 6, 1903 Eugenia Saloman married Victor Kremer.
+On July 6, 1903, Eugenia Saloman married Victor Kremer.

 After the breakup of his marriage Alfred Solman led a somewhat restless life.
 In 1902 he was in San Francisco, writing songs and appearing in vaudeville as a baritone.
 By December 1903 he was in New York City, where he joined with Walter Hawley to write sketches and monologues as well as songs.
-The following year he signed an exclusive contract with Joseph W. Stern & Co.; and from then until 1911, Stern published nearly all of Solman’s songs.
+The following year he signed an exclusive contract with Joseph W. Stern & Co.; and from then until 1911, Stern published nearly all of Solman's songs.
 Solman remained in New York through the decade, though he maintained a presence in Chicago and went to Europe at least once, in 1910.
 He remained very interested in theatre, writing music for Paris by Night (1904), The Errand Boy (1906), and other shows and revues; and he and Harry Bissing, a stage electrician, formed a short-lived management company.